 This bronze statue, dedicated to Africans killed in WWI, is now a favourite haunt of street touts and dubious moneychangers.

-The spired cathedral, which is still in use – stop by any Sunday morning to see the standing-room only overflow from the services and...
+The spired, Gothic-style, Roman Catholic cathedral, which is still in use – stop by any Sunday morning to see the standing-room-only...

-This rooftop bar has views over the harbour, lounge seating and live music some evenings.
+The Hyatt's sexy rooftop bar has the best views over the harbour, lounge seating and live music some evenings.

 Azikiwe St · interesting places nearby